andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-Created a new organizational unit for clients, then I drag and dropped client-1 into the new clients folder.
+I then created a new organizational unit named _Clients for organizational purposes.
+I dragged client-1 from the Computers folder and dropped it into the _Clients folder, then clicked refresh.
 </p>
 <br />